Skip to content

 Terminal window

-The /instance/<instance_id> path binds the connection to that instance, and Claude Code completes an OAuth login on first use — no API key needed in the command.
+The /instance/<instance_id> path binds the connection to that instance, and Claude Code completes an OAuth login on first use — authorise it from inside a session with /mcp, or run claude mcp login xmemory-<FIRST8>.
+No API key goes into the command.
 For headless use (CI, scripts), pass a fixed API key instead by adding --header "Authorization: Bearer <xmemory API key>".

 See the full MCP guide for both authentication paths, the complete tool list, and error handling.